Detecting Change Signs with Differential MDL Change Statistics for COVID-19 Pandemic Analysis: Proposed Methods

 where $\Psi _{t}^{(1)}$ is the $1$st D-MDL.
 This implies that the 1st D-MDL test is equivalent with testing whether the 1st D-MDL is larger than $\epsilon$ or not.
-Thus the basic performance of discriminability of the 1st D-MDL can be reduced to that of the 1st D-MDL test.
+Thus the basic performance of discrimination with the 1st D-MDL can be reduced to that of the 1st D-MDL test.